-Hackbright Academy runs a quarterly engineering fellowship in San Francisco.
-This is a 10-week accelerated software development program designed to help women become awesome programmers.
+Hackbright Academy runs a quarterly engineering fellowship for women & other developer courses in San Francisco.
+The fellowship is a 12-week accelerated software development program designed to help women become awesome programmers.
 At Hackbright they learn the fundamentals of computer science and modern web development, and are introduced to Silicon Valley companies looking to expand their engineering teams.
 Partner companies include Facebook, Twitter, Pinterest, SurveyMonkey, Eventbrite and many more.

-"After 10-week python training program, women engineers receive job offers from Silicon Valley Startups"
+"After 12-week python training program, women engineers receive job offers from Silicon Valley Startups"

 We love working with awesome people, join us!

 Christian grew up on the tropical island of American Samoa, learning to hunt eels in the coral reefs.
 He applied those skills later to write assembly code to blit bitmaps in mode 13h (doing graphics with assembly is a lot like eel-wrangling).
 These days, he's hung up his eel gloves in favor of building network applications and teaching programming.
 He's been a senior software developer at Kivera (acquired by TCS), Ask, and Fuzebox.He's also a founding member and resident python instructor at Ace Monster Toys, an educational hackerspace in Oakland.
 Christian holds a B.S. in Computer Science and Electrical Engineering from the University of California, Berkeley.

 David enjoys startups, programming, making music, and living in San Francisco.
 He also has a passion for good design.
 Since starting his career at Deloitte, he has been lucky enough to start companies like Banjo and build products that reach over a million users across the world.After catching the startup bug, David decided to learn how to program.
 He loves learning, meeting new people, and building things that improve people's lives.
 He holds a B.A. in Business Economics from the University of California, Santa Barbara.